 What A Case Of Mistaken Identity Tells Us About Race In America

-Jazmine Barnes, a seven-year-old black girl, was buried this week in Harris County, Texas.
-She was shot and killed while sitting in the car with her mother and siblings on the morning of December 30.
+Jazmine Barnes, a 7-year-old black girl, was buried this week in Harris County, Texas.
+She was fatally shot while sitting in the car with her mother and siblings on the morning of Dec.
+30.

 Initial reports stated that the shooter was a white man.
-Those reports led to a national outcry that this was a racially-motivated attack.
+Those reports led to a national outcry that this was a racially motivated attack.
 Activists and politicians demanded that the shooting be investigated as a hate crime.
 But in the days since the shooting, deputies in Harris County have charged two black men in relation to the shooting.

 Gene Demby spoke to David Greene of Morning Edition about what this incident reveals about the current landscape of race and violence in the United States.